 - Equip your staff with the skills they need to stay emotionally healthy and address secondary traumatic stress/compassion fatigue.

 Want to learn more about the Learning Community?
-Register today for our informational webinar on February 28, 2018 at 3 p.m.
-ET.
-You’ll hear about how it works, expectations and commitments, and the benefits to you and your school and district.
+Listen to our informational webinar from February 28, 2018.
+You’ll hear about how the Learning Community works, expectations and commitments, and the benefits to you and your school and district.
 And find Trauma-Sensitive Schools Learning Community materials here.

 Questions?
 Contact Sharday Lewis.

 An estimated 60 percent of adults in the United States experience an adverse life event (trauma) at least once in their lives.
 The prevalence of childhood trauma is evident in every school and classroom.
 Twenty-six percent of children in the United States will witness or experience a traumatic event before they turn four, and 4 of every 10 children in America say they experienced a physical assault during the past year, with 1 in 10 receiving an assault-related injury.
 We also know that more than 60 percent of youth age 17 and younger have been exposed to crime, violence and abuse either directly or indirectly.